The world today’s children live in is not the same one we were born into years ago. Something, we sense, has changed.

 Over the past few years, I’ve become a bit a relationship enthusiast.
 I’m not a prodigy–one of those people who naturally attracts crowds to their side.

-But I’ve learned enough while immersing myself in the subject to want to take a stand.
+But I’ve learned enough to want to take a stand.
 To assert that each of us is free to move toward a more connected way of living.

 That we can choose to invest in the quality of our relationships; to intentionally nurture community for ourselves and our families.